programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 We also attempt to breakdown key legal concepts as firm contextual grounding, especially around general data protection and IP knowledge.

-## Use Case: Locating Potential Red Flags
+## Use Case: Locating Potential Red Flags in AI Licences

 This lesson aims to support those concerned with AI experimentation, such as *Programming Historians*, in evaluating AI tools based on their terms and conditions.
 As a secondary audience, we also hope to inform those with a remit to advise on AI compliance and institutional licence purchasing, especially within Higher Educational libraries.